BranchMetrics/web-branch-deep-linking-attribution/docs/web/3_branch_web.md

 <link rel="alternate" href="ios-app://{iosAppStoreId}/{iosURL}?{branch_tracking_params_and_additional_deep_link_data}"/>
 ```
 Note: If optional parameters above are not specified, Branch will try to build Firebase App Indexing tags using your page's App Links tags.
-Alternatively, if optional parameters are specified but Firebase App Indexing tags already exist on your webpage then Branch will append Branch tracking params to the end of these tags and ignore what is passed into `Branch.autoAppIndex()`.
+Alternatively, if optional parameters are specified but Firebase App Indexing tags already exist on your webpage then Branch tracking params will be appended to the end of these tags and ignore what is passed into `Branch.autoAppIndex()`.

 Analytics related to Google's attempts to index your App's content via this method can be found from Source Analytics in Dashboard where `channel` is `Firebase App Indexing` and `feature` is `Auto App Indexing`.